awsdocs/aws-cdk-guide/doc_source/stacks.md

 + `stack.availabilityZones` – Returns the set of Availability Zones available in the environment in which this stack is deployed\.
 For environment\-agnostic stacks, this always returns an array with two Availability Zones, but for environment\-specific stacks, the AWS CDK queries the environment and returns the exact set of Availability Zones that are available\.
 + `stack.parseArn(arn)` and `stack.formatArn(comps)` – Can be used to work with Amazon Resource Names \(ARNs\)\.
 + `stack.toJsonString(obj)` – Can be used to format an arbitrary object as a JSON string that can be embedded in an AWS CloudFormation template\.
 The object can include tokens, attributes, and references, which are only resolved during deployment\.
-+ `stack.templateOptions` – Enables you to specify AWS CloudFormation template options, such as Transform, `Description`, and Metadata, for your stack\.
++ `stack.templateOptions` – Enables you to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack\.